ZooeyMiller/anna-freud-hackday-makatalk/README.md

 * implement rewards for patients who regularly fill out the forms

 * multiple language support: eg. Portuguese, Somali, Tamil.

+* patient progress indicator (perhaps in the form of a graph)

+* ability for clinician to input their own questions

 ## Scope